SciML/PubChem.jl/docs/src/basic_usage/attach_metadata_macro.md

 chemical_properties(HCl)
 ```

-In some cases, we may wish to assign chemical properties to a variable with a custom name.
+In some cases, we may wish to assign chemical properties to a species with a custom name.
 In such cases, we can use the IUPAC name of the species.

 ```@example ind2
 using PubChem, Catalyst